asmataamallah25/Edge_AI_With_FIWARE_End_Of_Study_Project/README.md

-# Edge AI With FIWARE - Generate custom recommendation for the Battery State of Health
+# Edge AI With FIWARE - Custom recommendation for the Battery State of Health
-# Edge AI With FIWARE End Of Study Project

-## Project Overview
+## Overview
 This project focuses on integrating Edge AI capabilities with FIWARE, implementing recommendation systems in the edge AI solution using the Phi-3.5 model with Unsloth optimization.

 ## Features